 1) Visual Observation

 Stand in front of a mirror and observe your posture.
 Pay attention to the alignment of your ribs, particularly the lower rib cage area.
-If your ribs appear to jut out prominently, especially when viewed from the side, you may have a rib flare.
+If your ribs appear to jut out prominently, especially when viewed from the side, your ribs are flared.

 2) Tactile Examination